March 31, 2025

 Oyinkan Ogunleye

-One of the most common agency scenarios that leave creators disappointed is a lack of actual brand deals.
-This isn’t the end of the world if the agency’s only compensation is getting commission from those deals.
-But other agencies might try to negotiate a cut of your other forms of income, like Adsense revenue on YouTube.
-In that scenario, a creator might take a financial hit if their agent isn’t providing extra value.
+One of the most common scenarios that leave creators disappointed is an agency's failure to deliver actual brand deals.
+This isn't catastrophic if the agency only earns commission from successful partnerships.
+However, some agencies might negotiate for a percentage of your other revenue streams, such as Adsense revenue on YouTube.
+In this situation, creators may experience a financial loss if their agency isn't providing measurable ROI and demonstrating clear value.

 Another reason to skip an agency is if you think you can do the work yourself.
 Creators who can negotiate their own brand deals don't need to pay out a percentage to an agent.
 As creators grow and hire staff, some may even hire their own salespeople.

-David Keller, who runs the agency Algebra Media, encourages creators to understand an agency’s full range of services before signing on.
-“Are they focused solely on brand deals, or are they more hands-on with content strategy?” he says.
+David Keller, who runs the influencer marketing agency Algebra Media, encourages creators to understand an agency's full range of services and platform specialization before signing on.
+"Are they focused solely on brand deals, or are they more hands-on with content strategy and platform-specific growth?" he says.

-One of the biggest hurdles will be revenue sharing and costs.
-Many agencies might take 20%, but others will try to get more.
-After money, creators should feel confident their agency will be bringing them in good, tailored deals.
+One of the biggest considerations will be revenue sharing and costs.
+Many influencer agencies might take 20%, but others will try to negotiate for more.
+Beyond financial terms, creators should feel confident their agency will secure relevant, tailored brand partnerships that align with their content and audience demographics.

-Ask: does this agency represent similar creators?
-Even if the agency represents big name creators, it may not help if they exist in an entirely different niche.
-Representing the biggest name in gaming, for instance, might not be helpful in getting deals for a fashion channel.
+Ask: does this influencer agency represent similar creators in your niche?
+Even if the agency works with high-profile creators, it may not benefit you if they exist in an entirely different content category.
+An agency representing the biggest name in gaming, for instance, might lack the industry connections needed to secure deals for a fashion-focused creator.

 Also look at the past brands the agency has worked with.
 Would you feel comfortable doing partnerships with those brands?